‘This is the day I die’: Massive alligator charges at Girl Scout troop during swim

 HOUSTON, Texas (WFLA) — An alligator in Texas gave a Girl Scout troop a weekend they won’t forget after it began to charge at them during a swim at a state park.

-According to KPRC, a group of 11-year-olds were on an overnight camping trip at Huntsville State Park to explore the park and earn several badges.
+According to KPRC, a group of 11-year-olds were on an overnight camping trip at Huntsville State Park to explore and earn badges.

-Shortly after the troop got into the water, panic and chaos ensued as the gator swam toward the children.
+Shortly after the troop got into the water, panic and chaos ensued as the alligator, estimated to be about 12 to 14 feet long, swam toward the children.

+Shouting and screaming could be heard on video that captured the incident.

 “I was thinking, ‘This is the day I die,'” Ava Miller told the news station.
 “It was moving, like, faster than us or about the same.”

-David Siljeg captured video of the incident and told Storyful that he thought the gator would leave once it saw people swimming and splashing, but that was not the case.
+David Siljeg, who shot the video, told Storyful that he thought the gator would leave once it saw people swimming and splashing, but that was not the case.

 “The alligator switched to attack mode and was aiming quickly toward the little kids,” he said.